hilaelpeleg/-UniTube-/README.md

 UniTube is a static video-sharing platform designed to showcase video content similar to YouTube.
 This README provides an overview of the project's features and instructions for running the application.
 This README provides an overview of the project's features, setup instructions, and usage guidelines.

 UniTube works with a Node.js server using MongoDB for data storage.
 The server exposes a RESTful API, ensuring smooth communication between the React frontend and backend for managing videos, users, and comments.
+Additionally, the Node.js server now communicates with a C++ server, which returns a list of recommended videos 🎥 based on the user's viewing history and popular videos ⭐. but also supports multithreading, allowing it to handle multiple connections simultaneously.
+This enables real-time recommendations and smooth communication between the servers.
-All pages in the application interact with the server to fetch and update data, such as videos, user profiles, comments, likes, and more.
+All pages in the application interact with both servers to fetch and update data, such as videos, user profiles, comments, likes, recommendations, and more.

-To view the site properly, you need to run the server, which can be found in the repository under the name UniTube--Server, located in the main branch.
+To view the site properly, you need to run both the Node.js and C++ servers.
+The Node.js server can be found in the repository under the name UniTube--Server, located in the main-part-4 branch. 📂 The C++ server can be found in the repository server-cpp-part4, located in the main branch.

 # running the application 🚀
-- Important: You need to run the server to properly view the site, as the build directory for the React app is located within the server. 💻
+- Important:You need to run both the Node.js and C++ servers to properly view the site, as the build directory for the React app is located within the Node.js server. 💻

-- The server can be found in the repository under the name UniTube--Server, located in the main branch. 📂
+- The Node.js server can be found in the repository under the name UniTube--Server, located in the main-part-4 branch.
+The C++ server can be found in the repository server-cpp-part4, located in the main branch. 📂
-- Instructions for running the server can be found in the UniTube--Server repository.
-Please refer to that repository for detailed instructions on how to set up and run the server.
+- Instructions for running both servers can be found in their respective repositories.
+Please refer to each repository for detailed instructions on how to set up and run the servers.

 - After starting the server, the site will be accessible, and you can log in using the following credentials: ✅
 - Our suggestion is to login with the user: